 The First Sign of Trouble

-Today the probability is quite slim of the church’s being a help and offering godly counsel for you and yours during this time.
+Today the probability of the church's being a help and offering godly counsel for you and yours during this time is quite slim.
 I feel like a traitor for saying it, but sadly it is true.
-The Biblical process of reconciliation (Matt.
+The Biblical process of reconciliation (Mt.
 18) is seldom practiced in churches.
-Those churches (particularly Reformed and Presbyterian) who attempt to implement this process do so as the first step in “church discipline”; it is used as an administrative procedure to clear the rolls of the errant instead of reclaiming the wayward sheep.
-For several years I watched a denomination that prides itself on being “Reformed” and “Bible-believing” ruin lives by this administrative approach.
-I have watched the brokenhearted go to their pastors and sessions for help only to be caught up in the grist mill of Matthew 18 misapplied.
+Those churches (particularly Reformed and Presbyterian) who attempt to implement this process do so as the first step in "church discipline"; it is used as an administrative procedure to clear the rolls of the errant instead of reclaiming the wayward sheep.
+For several years I watched a denomination that prides itself on being "Reformed" and "Bible-believing" ruin lives by this administrative approach.
+I have watched the broken-hearted go to their pastors and sessions for help only to be caught up in the grist mill of Matthew 18 misapplied.
 The brokenhearted, tender and vulnerable become even more deeply wounded.
 It is hard for hearts so wounded ever to trust the church again.
-And they fight gargantuan battles against personal bitterness toward God and the church—not to mention the impact this sorry witness has on friends and relatives who watch this abuse occur.
+And they fight gargantuan battles against personal bitterness toward God and the church — not to mention the impact this sorry witness has on friends and relatives who watch this abuse occur.

 In addition, be aware that as kind and as tenderhearted as a session may appear, your loved one's marital problem may be just one more thing for the session to deal with.
 Most pastors and elders will be busy attending session meetings, committee meetings, preparing sermons or Sunday school lessons, oiling the wheel that creaks the loudest.
 No one but you will care that days, weeks, months are passing while the elders try to get around to you.
 I often counsel my friends that if they want the session's involvement, they need to create a crisis, such as telling them you are moving your membership.
 That is the one thing they will most likely respond to.
 It is sad that this technique works very well.

-So, bottom line—do not have great expectations of today’s church.
+So, bottom line—do not have great expectations of today's church.
 I agree, it should not be this way.
-But that is how it is in the life of the church today.
+But that is how it is in the life of the church as we near the year 2000.
 The church is a mess today.
-If you naively, Bambi-eyed, take your troubles to her—watch out, you may be gunned down in cold blood.
-What a sad and terrible statement to make today, that we not only have to protect our children from a godless secular culture, we also often must protect them from the church.
+If you naively, Bambi-eyed, take your troubles to her — watch out, you may be gunned down in cold blood.
+What a sad and terrible statement to make today that in 1998 we not only have to protect our children from a godless secular culture, we also often must protect them from the church.

 A Godly Choice

 As I said, there are some good churches out there, but they are the exception rather than the rule.
-I can’t leave this topic without describing one.
+I can't leave this topic without describing one.
 Before moving to California, I had the joyous privilege of being involved in a church whose pastor is an excellent, Biblical counselor.
-Talk about “if only’s!”
-As I sat under the ministry of Pastor Robert Jones, I kept saying, “If only he had been available when this loved one or that loved one was facing a crisis!”
-Not only does he counsel; he teaches his congregation to do the same—not in a formal setting, but in the day-to-day situations that they face with family and friends.
-Under this kind of discipleship, the church develops elders who are equipped to rightly apply the Word in the lives of the members as well as members who are trained to rightly apply the Word in their lives and the lives of their loved ones.
-This is the way it is supposed to be: Matthew 18 is a part of church life—not the bastard child of administrative censure, but the life-giving, peacemaking Matthew 18 spoken by Christ to His disciples.
+Talk about "if only's!"
+As I sat under the ministry of Pastor Robert Jones, I kept saying, "If only he had been available when this loved one or that loved one was facing a crisis!"
+Not only does he counsel; he teaches his congregation to do the same — not in a formal setting, but in the day-to-day situations that they face with family and friends.
+Under this kind of discipleship, the church develops elders who are equipped to rightly apply the word in the lives of the members as well as members who are trained to rightly apply the word in their lives and the lives of their loved ones.
+This is the way it is supposed to be: Matthew 18 is a part of church life — not the bastard child of administrative erasure, but the life-giving, peace-making Matthew 18 spoken by Christ to his disciples.
 This is the kind of church to which you must flee.
 Unfortunately, they are too few.
 So, I beg of you, heed my earlier warnings and precautions.

 Another Godly Choice